pavangade31/Customer_Segmentation_Project/README.md

 4. Push your branch to your forked repository.
 5. Open a pull request to the main repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

 For questions or feedback, please reach out via the GitHub Issues section or contact the repository owner.

-## Releases

-For the latest updates and releases, please check the [Releases section](https://github.com/zigibir/Shopper-Spectrum_-Segmentation-and-Recomm/releases).
-Download the latest version and execute the app to explore its features.

 ## Topics